haihabi/GeneticNAS/README.md

 ```

 # Examples Run Final Training
-In this section provide exmaple of how to run final training search on there dataset CIFAR10 and CIFAR100
+In this section provide exmaple of how to run final training search on there dataset CIFAR10 and CIFAR100, where $LOG_DIR is the log folder of the search result.
 #### CIFAR 10
 ```javascript
     python main.py --dataset_name CIFAR10 --final 1 --serach_dir $LOG_DIR --config_file ./config/config_cnn_final_cifar10.json